This article has been amended since its original publication to reflect the latest updates to the ECO scheme in 2017.

 - Around 2.5 million households could potentially benefit from a boiler grant.
 Your household could be one of them.

-- The free boiler scheme is proving very popular.
+- The ECO scheme is proving very popular.
 From initial contact to the day of installation the whole process could take 2-3 months, depending on the company carrying out the boiler grant installation.

 - As we’ve already said, the grant itself is free.
 Provided you qualify for a boiler grant, you will only have to pay part of the cost towards your new boiler, the majority will be made up of a grant that you don’t have to pay back.